-Read our analysis below of what we could find in report cards from all 50 states and DC.
+Read our 2017 analysis below of the information we could find in publicly available school report cards in all 50 states and DC.

 - Share this report.
 Start a conversation in your state about our findings and compare them to what you can find.